Jean Silva

 ANALYSIS

-It's a shocking result on multiple level.
+It's a shocking result on multiple levels.
 A winner of each of his first five UFC fights, all via stoppage, Silva entered as a -250 favorite over Lopes.
 Then he found himself mounted just moments into the fight and was supremely lucky to survive Round 1.
-Silva seemed to get back on track in Round 2 and was pulling ahead on points, at which time Lopes cracked him with a spinning shot which sent him sprawling to the mat and eventually resulted in referee Mike Beltran stepping in.
+Silva seemed to get back on track in Round 2 and was pulling ahead in points, at which time Lopes cracked him with a spinning shot that sent him sprawling to the mat and eventually resulted in referee Mike Beltran stepping in.
 Silva is a guy that fights with a ton of emotion.
-As a result, his fight IQ isn't the best at times and that badly hurt him here.
+As a result, his fight IQ isn't the best at times, and that badly hurt him here.
 The Fighting Nerds are one of the top teams in the game, but it's been a rough past seven days for the group, with Caio Borralho and Mauricio Ruffy losing last week and Silva falling here.
+On the bright side, Silva will at least take home a $50,000 bonus after this back-and-forth affair was ultimately awarded Fight of the Night honors.

 Taking on Lopes in headliner